Energy KPIs 2026: Managing All Energy Sources | Complete Wattnow Guide

 Which KPIs should be prioritized in 2026?

 Normalized indicators, costs per usage, drift rates, and carbon KPIs are essential, regardless of energy type.
-Start with normalized consumption per activity unit and total energy cost.

 Why integrate water and temperature?

 Because they directly influence overall energy performance and reveal hidden inefficiencies.
-Water overconsumption can indicate an energy problem, just as poor thermal management can increase heating/cooling costs by 20 to 30%.

 How often should these KPIs be analyzed?

 Monitoring should be continuous, with automatic alerts, not limited to monthly reporting.
-Critical KPIs should be updated in real-time or daily, with in-depth weekly or monthly analyses depending on the indicators.

 How can Wattnow help me track my energy KPIs?